-As a marketing agency with a focus on lead generation, customer nurturing and retention, we believe your marketing budget should go toward marketing activity—and not toward paying for software applications and platforms that take an oversized chunk out of your budget and time.
+As a marketing agency with a focus on lead generation, customer nurturing, retention and building your brand, we believe your marketing budget should go toward marketing activity—and not toward paying for software applications and platforms that take an oversized chunk out of your budget and time.

 Ask us who we like.

-Our goal for 2020 is to share our experience and help more brands grow their revenue.
+Our ongoing goal is to share our experience and help more brands grow their revenue.